darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 > Figure 2: Provide clearer figures, especially Fig 2b

-We would appreciate if the referee could be more constructively specific.
+We are unsure what the referee is asking us to do here, and would appreciate clarification.

 > Figure 3 is unneeded, since the determination of dnurot_2 is spurious.